Films by Pratt Institute Alumni to Premiere at Tribeca Film Festival this April

 Journey to Planet X follows Eric Swain and Troy Bernier, two mild-mannered, middle-aged desk jockeys from Florida, as they come together to make fantastical, science fiction movies with the help of a green screen, amateur actors, and retro-futuristic computer graphics.
 As they embark on their most ambitious no-budget production yet, the documentary shows how boundless imagination can stretch the limits of DIY moviemaking, to comedic effect.
 Journey to Planet X was supported by Pratt Faculty Development and Jerome Foundation New York City Film and Video grants in 2011.
-For more on the film, and to purchase tickets, click here.

 The filmmaking duo received critical attention for their 2008 feature-length documentary We Are Wizards.
 The film, which Koury directed and Kane edited, chronicled fans of the enormously popular Harry Potter series.
 It was screened at over 20 film festivals, opened theatrically in five cities, and was featured in The New York Times, The Village Voice, and Salon and by the IFC Center.